Texas executes Quintin Jones, convicted of beating great aunt, 83, to death

 Published

-A Texas inmate convicted of beating his 83-year-old great aunt to death more than two decades ago was executed by lethal injection Wednesday evening.Full Article
+A Texas inmate convicted of beating his 83-year-old great aunt to death more than two decades ago was executed by lethal injection...Full Article

 Published

-A Texas inmate convicted of beating his 83-year-old great aunt to death more than two decades ago was executed by lethal injection Wednesday evening.Full Article
+A Texas inmate convicted of beating his 83-year-old great aunt to death more than two decades ago was executed by lethal injection...Full Article

 A Texas man convicted of fatally beating his 83-year-old great aunt more than two decades ago was executed Wednesday evening.